bridgesense/pandoc-book-doctor/README.md

 ```
 bash doctor create <directory>
 ```
-This will create a  5.5in x 8.5in novel template.
+This will create a 5.5 x 8.5 novel template.
 The size can be adjusted later.

 ### >> Step Two - Edit Configuration Files
 ---
-Take a look at the first configuration file in the project starting with metadata.yaml.
-All the notes and references you need for setting up your project are noted in that file.
+First check out the newly created configuration file, `metadata.yaml`.

 Here's the file structure:
 ```